-- Get accepted by the Department of Electrical Engineering.
+Get accepted by the Department of Electrical Engineering.

 The first step is getting accepted by the International Admissions Office.
 (Note that the domestic and international admissions office are actually the same office, so all students apply through the International Admissions Office.)
-To accomplish this, a student should send all application materials to the International Admissions Office, not to the Department of Electrical Engineering.
+To accomplish this, a student should upload online or send all application materials to the International Admissions Office, not to the Department of Electrical Engineering.
 You can apply through the website, or by mail.
 The International Admissions Office evaluates student credentials for the Graduate School.

-After a student is evaluated by the International Admissions Office, if he or she meets the basic Graduate School admission requirements, then the student's file will be sent to the Department of Electrical Engineering for evaluation.
+After a student is evaluated by the International Admissions Office, if he or she meets the Graduate School admission requirements, then the student's file will be sent to the Department of Electrical Engineering for evaluation.

 There is a committee in the Electrical Engineering Department that accepts or rejects potential graduate students.
 The International Admissions Office sends all information to the Electrical Engineering Department, so you do not have to send it again.

 In summary, you need to apply through the International Admissions Office and interact with them to complete your file so that they can do the evaluation.
 Once they have your application, they will correspond with you to let you know if anything is needed to complete your file.
 Once it is complete, they will evaluate it and then send your file to the Electrical Engineering Department for a final admission decision.
 The decision is made by voting by the faculty members in Department Graduate Committee.